Kowloon Walled City: Cultural memory

-A lack of governance and separation from Hong Kong provided a distinct culture in the city.
-Crime was high and corruption as high; the police were known to co-operate with the triads operating in the city.
+A lack of governance, and separation from Hong Kong, provided a distinct culture in the city.
+Crime and corruption were common; the police were known to co-operate with the triads operating in the city.
 During the 1970s greater police presence reduced crime and the city became home to those seeking to avoid business regulation and taxes.

 While the city was shunned in its early existence, it has since become a source of pride for many Hong Kong residents.
 The rising publicity around Hong Kong following the 1997 handover sparked a re-emergence in the public interest of Kowloon Walled City and its disappearance.
 Popular memory tends to sanitise the city, forgetting the crime and corruption.
 The city has begun to be portrayed with a romantic dystopian identity, and many forms of modern media have borrowed the city's culture in their works.
+It serves as an inspiration for fictional hive-like cities as seen in various forms of media.